NamPNQ/lsp_status/README.md

 }
 ```

-### get the status
+### get status

 The status is either the LSP client name or, if it exists, a text built from the last "Work done progress" notification.

-See the [spec](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#workDoneProgress) for the details.
+See the [spec](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#workDoneProgress) for details.

 ```lua
 require'lsp_status'.status()